 These days, the humble plastic credit card is very much old news.
 However, its impact on society is anything but.

-As of the turn of the year, there were 60.1 million credits cards in the UK and counting.
+As of the turn of the year, there were 60.1 million credits cards in the UK and counting, some being chased by wescot credit services.
 Accounting for over 300m transaction and £15-£18bn of spending a month over the last year, credit card spending continues to rise as we steadily head towards a cashless society.

 There’s no question that the credit card still has a huge part to play in the global payment industry, but with the advance of other payment technologies such as cryptocurrency and cash sharing apps, what does the future hold for the card itself?

 The mobile wallet isn’t particularly new itself anymore, and the technology is set to grow further as people become more familiar and comfortable with using it.
 Card holders can use mobile apps to pay without the physical presentation of the card, as well as utilising the app’s features to monitor and limit spending.

 Mobile wallets will also help the fight against credit card fraud, as users can simply ‘turn off’ their cards when they’re not using them.

 The age of biological identification for payments is upon us, with new EMV cards with fingerprint biometrics having recently been released via digital security leader, Gemalto.
 Biometric credit cards, which utilise the cardholders’ fingerprint to verify transactions, add a third security layer to the previous two-fold of ‘something you have’ (the card itself) and ‘something you know’ (a PIN) with ‘something you are’.

 The biometric card holds significant potential.
 In terms of contactless payment, the complexities of biometric fraud mean payment limits could rise significantly, or even become uncapped.
 In the future, a biometric card could also carry additional purposes, such as acting as a birth certificate or offering a medical history, which could in turn factor into particular payments or discounts.